aelena/trustworthy-ai/README.md

 and will need to include

 - the entire AI lifecycle, from problem definition and data collection to model development, deployment, and monitoring
-- stakeholder with potentially varying interests, ethical metrics, and relevancy matrices to connect metrics to stakeholder interests and the alignment with stated corporate missions / visions.
+- stakeholder with potentially varying interests, ethical metrics, and relevancy matrices to connect metrics to stakeholder interests and the alignment with stated corporate missions / visions

 ## Challenges